-You may contact the Board by mail to: Board of Directors, c/o Corporate Secretary, Steel Partners Holdings L.P., 590 Madison Avenue, 32nd Floor, New York, New York 10022.
-An employee will forward these letters directly to the Board.
+Unitholders and other interested parties may contact a member or members of the Board, including the chairperson of the Audit, Compensation or Corporate Governance and Nominating Committees or the nonmanagement or independent directors as a group by mail to: Board of Directors, c/o Corporate Secretary, Steel Partners Holdings L.P., 590 Madison Avenue, 32nd Floor, New York, New York 10022.
+An employee will forward these letters directly to the appropriate member(s) of the Board.
 We reserve the right not to forward to the Board any abusive, threatening or otherwise inappropriate materials.